Jagii-23/Jagii-23/README.md

 <h1 align="center">Hi 👋, I'm Jagadeesh </h1>
-<h3 align="center">As a Final-year student at SRMIST with a strong proficiency in coding, specialized training in machine learning algorithms, and a demonstrated ability to take on leadership responsibilities, I am committed to furthering my knowledge, honing my skills, and leveraging my leadership abilities to contribute effectively in the field of technology.</h3>
+<h3 align="center">As a Final-year student at Sairam Engineering College with a strong proficiency in coding, specialized training in machine learning algorithms, and a demonstrated ability to take on leadership responsibilities, I am committed to furthering my knowledge, honing my skills, and leveraging my leadership abilities to contribute effectively in the field of technology.</h3>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Jagii-23&label=Profile%20views&color=0e75b6&style=flat" alt="Jagii-23" /> </p>